 We have blue catfish weighing upwards of 100 pounds in our lakes and rivers and they are the most sought after by the tournament catfish fishermen.

 The white catfish are a much lighter colored version of the deeply forked tailed blue.
-The blue catfish will have a dark blue/grey back with lighter blue sides and white belly.
-The white catfish will be a battleship grey back with silver sides and white belly.
+The blue catfish will have a dark blue/gray back with lighter blue sides and white belly.
+The white catfish will be a battleship gray back with silver sides and white belly.

 The meat of the white catfish is much more like that of a flathead catfish and is highly sought after.
 Many fishermen target the white catfish in winter months using double minnow rigs with large minnows fished right along channel breaks.

 The Flathead catfish is less likely to be on your stringer here on the lakes.
 It is a resident of woody cover and holes or depressions in rocky banks or points.
 The flathead is highly sought after by "noodlers" or hand grabbers who catch the fish in boxes, under cover along banks, or rock "caves".
 Noodlers will create these rock caves for the purpose of catching the big, spawning flatheads.

 A flathead catfish is much more likely to feed on fish like bluegills, shad, or other living/swimming aquatic species.
 It is a dark brown to greenish color with a very splotchy pattern.
 The belly is a cream color.
 The tail of the flathead is forked very little.

 It gets its name "flathead" from the wide, flat mouth and wedge-shaped head.
 The head may seem out of proportion to the rest of its body, but the wide mouth enables it to catch and consume fish that the other catfish species would not.

 The meat of the flathead is very white and has little of the red meat along the lateral line of the other species.
 While the flathead is much different in shape and is harder for most anglers to clean, the meat that lies along its belly is almost always filleted off and prized by those who catch and clean it.